phra/phra.github.io/posts/amsi.md

 ## Antimalware Scan Interface (AMSI) — A Red Team Analysis on Evasion

-In this post we will analyze how AMSI works and recap existing known bypasses.
+In this post, we will analyze how AMSI works and recap existing known bypasses.

 ## Overview

-The Antimalware Scan Interface (AMSI) is a Microsoft Windows protection system built to defend the computer from attacks performed via scripted languages, such as PowerShell, VBScript, JavaScript, _et cetera_.
+The Antimalware Scan Interface (AMSI) is a Microsoft Windows protection system built to defend the computer from attacks performed via scripting languages, such as PowerShell, VBScript, JavaScript, _et cetera_.
 [1]

 It works by analyzing scripts before the execution, in order to determine if the script is malicious or not.
-Moreover, it's designed to detect obfuscated malware by being called recursevely on every evalutation step.
+Moreover, it's designed to detect obfuscated malware by being called recursively on every evaluation step.
 If we think about a typical obfuscated script, they decode and decompress themselves in memory till the final payload is ready to be executed.

 ## Internals